 Working Group Officer Election Process

-The election of the IEEE 802.15 WG Chair and WG Vice-Chairs is held in accordance with 802 LMSC P&P [rules5].
-The WG Chair shall conduct the election process unless the WG Chair is running for re-election and an alternate candidate also running for election as Chair requests that the WG Chair designate one of the WG Vice-Chairs as an Acting Chair.
-Should there be only one “slate” of candidates, the WG chair may choose to ask the WG to affirm the slate of WG officers.
-The chair shall decide which one of the following election processes described in 3.4.1 or 3.4.2 shall be used for each WG officer election:
+The election of the IEEE 802.15 WG Chair and WG Vice Chairs is held in accordance with the IEEE 802 LMSC P&P [rules5].
+The WG Chair shall conduct the election process unless the WG Chair is running for re-election and an alternate candidate also running for election as WG Chair requests that the WG Chair designate one of the WG Vice Chairs as an Acting WG Chair.
+Should there be only one “slate” of candidates, the WG Chair may choose to ask the WG to affirm the slate of WG officers.

 Plenary meeting elections